Vilon (20mg)

 Vilon Peptide

-Vilon peptide research has also led to the postulating of several research hypotheses, including that the peptide may act to unroll chromatin structures, that it may activate ribosomal genes stimulating the synthetic process, that it may release inactive genes, and that it may not decondense the chromatin situated on each side of the centromere of chromosome.
+Vilon peptide research has also led to the postulating of several research hypotheses, including that the peptide may act to unroll chromatin structures, that it may activate ribosomal genes stimulating the synthetic process, that it may release inactive genes, and that it may not decondense the chromatin situated on each side of the centromere of the chromosome.
 Through its potential action on the chromatin, Vilon may possibly alter DNA structure to reactivate the genes and cells that have gone 'silent.'

 Overview

-Researchers suggest Vilon may activate the interleukin-2 protein in spleen cells, which is critical in maintaining immunity.(3) It may stimulate the body to fight against microbial infection and foreign bodies and prevents harmful autoimmune responses.
-Vilon has been suggested to activate white blood cells and spleen cells and potentially naturally boost the body to protect against autoimmune ailments.
+Considered a bioregulator peptide, researchers speculate that Vilon may potentially support functions within the immune system, including in immunocompromised animal models.
+Researchers suggest Vilon may activate the interleukin-2 protein in spleen cells, which is considered critical in maintaining immune function.(3) It may stimulate the organism to fight against microbial infection and foreign bodies and prevent harmful autoimmune responses.
+Vilon has been suggested to activate white blood and spleen cells and potentially naturally boost the organism to protect against autoimmune elements.

 A study was conducted in 2002 with three bioregulatory peptides to study their potential on interleukin-2 mRNA synthesis in spleen cells.
-According to this study, “The intensity of interleukin-2 mRNA synthesis in splenocytes depended on the type, concentration, and duration of treatment with the peptides.
+According to this study, “The intensity of interleukin-2 mRNA synthesis in splenocytes depended on the type, concentration, and duration of [exposure] with the peptides.
 Vilon and Epithalon were most potent, while Cortagen produced a less pronounced effect on interleukin-2 mRNA synthesis.”(3)

 Vilon Research and Clinical Studies